metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 // would pass 4th arg in CX, not R10.
 ```

-As mentioned above, we will move the result returned by the handler back to the stack like so:
+As mentioned above and as we saw in the disassembly, we will move the result returned by the handler back to the stack like so:

 ```asm